Falsifications

 Other important countries that still make ‘cognacs’ are Russia and the countries that formerly belonged to Russia.

 But not only abroad.
-Cognacs that id not originate from the region were also made in France itself.
+Cognacs that did not originate from the region were also made in France itself.
 Almost every wine region had its ‘cognacs’.
 However, this practice was quickly ended with the introduction of the appellation controlée.
 Dutch and Belgian cognacs were, however, still made well into the 20th century.
 Somewhere during the Interbellum, this came to an end.

 To illustrate this, I have made some pages with falsifications.